hlxsites/henkel-raqn-guide/docs/raqn/perfomance.md

 Here we already can see 2 improvements

 1. Concurrency reduce the overall load time and LCP, both in regular and slow networks
-2. DOMContentLoaded fired during head.html loads ends, then at Load event is fired after the EAGER phase
+2. DOMContentLoaded fired during html resources parse ends, then at Load event is fired after the EAGER phase

 ## Concurrency, Load and removing 3 fases.